yuqwang/CroSysLog/README.md

 - **`Learner.py`**: Defines the base model that do for log-event level anomaly detection in CroSysLog.

 - **`Meta.py`**: Contains the implementation of the MAML algorithm.
 The `MAML` class manages the meta-training and meta-testing phase for CroSysLog.
 It trains the base model LSTM defined in `Learner.py`.
+We considered this repo **[MAML-Pytorch](https://github.com/dragen1860/MAML-Pytorch)** in our implementation.

 - **`MetaDataset.py`**: Responsible for sampling, loading, pre-processing datasets for source and target systems.
 It defines the `MetaDataset` class, which samples the log data from source/target systems for meta-training and meta-testing phases, and create log embeddings using the neural representation method defined in `NeuralParser` class.